Iremoma/DEB_IndividualVariability-Palmer-et-al.2024/README.md

 # Working flow

-## Analyses
+## Analyses from real data
-Here we provide the main script of the paper Palmer _et al._ 2024.
-By running it (_1_Analysis.R_), you will estimate four DEB parameters from the provided observed data (_input.Rdata_) and obtain the output (which is also provided in _out.RDS_) from which all the main content of the paper and figures have been obtained (_2_ExploringResult.R_).
+Here we provide the main code for the paper Palmer _et al._ 2024.
+By running [Analysis.R_](./REALDATA/Analysis.R), you will estimate four DEB parameters from the provided observed data (_input.Rdata_) and obtain the output (which is also provided in _out.RDS_) from which all the main content of the paper and figures have been obtained (_2_ExploringResult.R_).
 Note that the script is self-explanatory and has a lot of notations to guide the user on the different steps.
 Here you find the following files:
 ### Input data:
 _input.Rdata_ This file contains the experimental data used for estimating the parameters of the DEB model for our case study (more datils in Palmer _et al._ 2024).
 This is the input data for _1_Analysis.R_.
 ### Core script: